Distance: 2.9km

 Just beyond where the path crossed a stream, I turned left towards Lengshuikeng.
 (Right goes towards Qingtiangang.)

-The path opens out to an exposed clearing with a viewing platform (currently sans view), and the remains of defense pillbox number six.
+The path opens out to an exposed clearing with a viewing platform, and the remains of defense pillbox number six.
 The structures sit at another crossroads.
 This time, I headed straight on towards Lengshuikeng.

 The path drops through a stand of tall pines which have been planted to either side, forming a kind of grand tree corridor.

 After crossing the bridge, you quickly arrive at Lengshuikeng visitor centre, but the park has one final intriguing spectacle to share: 牛奶湖 or Milk Lake.
 It was once a point of sulphur extraction, but since falling out of use, the minerals in the pit have coloured both the rocks and the water.
-It was a surreal sight, even whilst surrounded by more white.
-It must be even stranger on a bright, sunny day.
+It was a surreal sight.

 How to get to Juansi Waterfall